Flauschbaellchen/atheme-ruby/README.md

 ### Service-Calls

 This gem supports all service-bots of atheme, like chanserv, nickserv etc.
-You can call any commands you want to perform like you do on IRC:
+You can call any commands you want to perform like you do on IRC; subcommands goes into the first argument of the method:

-    @session.chanserv.info('#opers') # like /msg chanserv info #opers
+    @session.chanserv.info('#opers')       # /msg chanserv info #opers
-    @session.chanserv.list           # like /msg chanserv list
+    @session.chanserv.list                 # /msg chanserv list
+    @session.nickserv.help('set password') # /msg nickserv help password

 I think you're getting the point...
 However, you can perform additional questions on these return values: